ejscribner/couchbase-tutorials/tutorial/markdown/python/nvidia-nim-llama3-pdf-chat/nvidia-nim-llama3-pdf-chat.md

 ### Add Documents to Vector Store

 We will utilize the vector store created at [Initialize Embeddings and Couchbase Vector Store](#initialize-embeddings-and-couchbase-vector-store).
 In this we will add the documents using add_documents method of Couchbase vector store.
-This method will utilize the Google's generative AI embeddings to create embeddings(vectors) from text and add it to Couchbase documents in the specified collection.
+This method will utilize the Nvidia's Embed QA Model to create embeddings(vectors) from text and add it to Couchbase documents in the specified collection.

 ```python
 vector_store.add_documents(docs)